vispy/jupyter_rfb/docs/guide.rst

         def get_frame(self):
             return np.random.uniform(0, 255, (100,100)).astype(np.uint8)

-The second method to implement is ``.handle_event()``, which accepts an event object.
+The second method to implement is :func:`.handle_event() <jupyter_rfb.RemoteFrameBuffer.handle_event>`, which accepts an event object.
 This is where you can react to changes and user interactions.
 The most important one may be the resize event, so that you can match the array size to the region on screen.
+For
-For example:
+example:

 .. code-block:: py